igmoweb/acronyms/README.md

 # Acronyms

+- `A11Y`: a11y, it's too long. https://www.techopedia.com/definition/10165/accessibility-a11y
+- `A8C`: Automattic, many people think that is the one that owns WordPress.
 - `AFAIK`: As Far As I Know.
 "I know nothing but take this as an undeniable truth and good luck"
 - `AFK`: Away From Keyboard.
 Use it whenever you don't have an valid excuse to stop working and have a drinky.
 - `BRB`: Be Right Back.
 It's more "I will be right back" but I don't know why English speakers omit the first two letters.
 It should be IWBRB but whatever.